longngng/Nood/README.md

 #### By 1 August (Milestone 3):
 - User login system with Google sign-in function
 - Review and rating about a dining place
-- Popularity system for users
+- Star rating for the food outlets
-- (Pseudo) Machine-learning to suggest food for meal

 ### Tech stack
 - Front-end: